hellozhuo/pidinet/README.md

 It is similar for other models, please see detailed scripts in [scripts.sh](scripts.sh).

 The performance of some of the models are listed below (click the items to download the checkpoints and training logs).
-FPS metrics are tested on a NVIDIA RTX 2080 Ti, showing slightly faster than that recorded in the paper (you probably get different FPS records in different runs, but will not vary too much):
+FPS metrics are tested on a NVIDIA RTX 2080 Ti, showing slightly faster than that recorded in the paper (you probably get different FPS records in different runs, but they will not vary too much):

 | Model                  | ODS   | OIS   | FPS | Training logs |
 |------------------------|-------|-------|-----|---------------|